linyouhong/academic/content/authors/admin/_index.md

 - Visitors
 ---

 ​I obtained my PhD degree in economics from Shanghai University of Finance and Economics in 2016 and continued my academic career in Guangzhou.
-My current research interests are in the field of development economics, political economics and economic history.
+My current research interests are in the field of development economics, economic history, and health economics.

 In recent years, I attempt to solve the puzzle of unified China and divided Europe.  ​I also study the importance of water resource for health and economic development.
-Disease and Economic Development is also my interested field.
+Disease and economic development is also my interested field.